Portland Personal Injury Attorney

 Personal injury cases are complex.
 Personal injury victims not only face physical challenges but emotional and financial hurdles as well.
 In some situations, an individual may need long-term medical care and treatment for the injury that resulted from an accident.
 This is where a personal injury lawyer with years of experience handling such cases can help.

-Thankfully, there are strict laws in Oregon.
+Thankfully, there are strict laws in the state of Oregon.
 If your injury was someone else’s fault, it is expected that they pay all the costs associated with your injuries, including medical bills.
-At DuBois Law Group, our experienced Portland personal injury attorneys make sure our clients receive what they deserve.
+At DuBois Law Group, our experienced Portland personal injury attorneys make sure our office’s clients receive what they deserve.
 Represented by us, if a court of law finds the other person to be at fault, we will work tirelessly to recover costs such as medical bills, wages lost as a result of injury, physical therapy fees, and more.

-Seek emergency medical attention and save all records related to your treatment and injuries.
+• Seek emergency medical attention and save all records related to your treatment and injuries.
 You should always seek treatment after an accident, even if you feel uninjured.
 Your medical records will be extremely important for proving your case.
 Failure to seek medical care could cause an insurance company representative to claim that your injuries are not serious—reducing or denying your award as a result.

 Once you receive treatment, speak to a Portland personal injury lawyer as soon as possible to discuss your legal options.